Illinois Creepy October 12, 2018

 This tale is one of disaster and sorrow.
 It is believed that Beulah was a school teacher when her schoolhouse caught fire and all the children inside died.
 The town blamed her for the event, and she felt so much shame and guilt that she bought the burnt schoolhouse and used it as her home.
 Legend says she went crazy due to the accident and that she would often call out the names of children through the woods.
 It is also rumored that she kidnapped teenagers and tortured them in her home.
 Regardless, her house in Rockford is haunted with her restless spirit.

 A man bought 500 slaves and brought them to Monroe County, Illinois in the 1720s.
 Some of the people living nearby believed the slaves had powers.
 When one of the slaves owned up to it, claiming to summon the devil and speak with the dead, he was tried and put to death for voodoo.
-As we all know the Salem Witch trials did not actually result in any hangings, this is the only case of execution for witchcraft in the history of the United States.
+For those who believe the Salem Witch trials did not actually result in any hangings, this is then the only case of execution for witchcraft in the history of the United States.

 7. Chesterville Witch